KetchupOnMyKetchup/LearnCSharpBase/README.md

 - F11 to step into a method
 - CTRL + SHIFT + B build project

-### Debugging in Visual Studio
-- Click on the Run button as seen or hit the shortcut F5.

 # How to Use This Guide
-This guide can be used with no experience programming at all.
-Go into the Program.cs file and follow the instructions and order there.
-This would be best used with the mentorship/help of a C# developer.
-The ideal scenario is for a 1:1 pair programming between a mentor and mentee and for the mentor to use this project as a guidance and help as needed and especially for the mentor to kickstart how to use Visual Studio, do basic work, and help a lot with the first few projects.
+Go into the `Program.cs` file and follow the instructions and order there.
+If you do not have a mentor or do not know how to use Visual Studio, watch the video linked above or click here: https://www.youtube.com/watch?v=GhQdlIFylQ8

 # Content
 ### Basics Part 1 (everything before classes)